Win over stakeholders with a single view of change in weeks

 1. Change saturation and limited capacity

 The first reason for creating a single view of change is to assess the risk for and avoid change saturation.
-There is evidence from several surveys including that from Prosci showing that change saturation/fatigue is one of the biggest challenges for organisations in undergoing change.
+There is evidence from several surveys including that from Prosci showing that change saturation/fatigue is one of the biggest challenges for organisations in changing.
 The pressure to change fast and still maintain business performance is real and impacts a wide range of industries.

 Research highlighting change fatigue as a key change challenge